 - 5.4.1 After the Executive Board has declared that the procedural requirements for issuing a degree certificate have been fulfilled, the Board of Examiners will present a degree certificate, as evidence that the student has passed the final examination.
 This degree certificate will show the information stipulated in Article 7.11(2) of the Act. - 5.4.2 The degree certificate will be drawn up in Dutch or English, and also in Latin.
-The degree certificate will be signed with a 'wet signature' by at least one of the members of the Board of Examiners. - 5.4.3 The Board of Examiners will add a diploma supplement to the certificate stating that the student has passed the final examination.
+The degree certificate will be signed by at least one of the members of the Board of Examiners. - 5.4.3 The Board of Examiners will add a diploma supplement to the certificate stating that the student has passed the final examination.
 The aim of the supplement is to provide insight into the nature and content of the completed degree programme, also with a view to international recognition of degree programmes.
 The Leiden University diploma supplement conforms with the standard European diploma supplement.
-The final page of the diploma supplement will be signed with what is known as a wet signature by at least one of the members of the Board of Examiners.
-In addition, the Board of Examiners may choose to initial each page of the diploma supplement. - 5.4.4 A student who has passed one or more examinations but cannot be awarded a degree certificate, as referred to in 5.4.1, will on request be given a statement issued by the Board of Examiners, showing at least the examinations that he/she has passed.
+The final page of the diploma supplement will be signed by at least one of the members of the Board of Examiners.
+In addition, the Board of Examiners may choose to initial each page of the diploma supplement.

+5.4.4 A student who has passed one or more examinations but cannot be awarded a degree certificate, as referred to in 5.4.1, will on request be given a statement issued by the Board of Examiners, showing at least the examinations that the student has passed.

-Article 5.5 Final examination grade
+Article 5.5 Final examination classification

-- 5.5.1 The Board of Examiners may award the examination candidate a final grade (judicium) for his/her work in the context of the final examination.
-This final grade is based on the average of the grades achieved for the course components covered by the final examination, weighted according to course load. - 5.5.2 The Board of Examiners will grant the designation "cum laude" or "summa cum laude" in accordance with the relevant provisions of the OER.
+- 5.5.1 The Board of Examiners may award the examination candidate a final classification (judicium) for the student's work in the context of the final examination.
+This final classification is based on the average of the grades achieved for the programme components covered by the final examination, weighted according to course load. - 5.5.2 The Board of Examiners will grant the classification "cum laude" or "summa cum laude" in accordance with the relevant provisions of the OER.